SharonLutz/SharonLutz.github.io/software.md

 ### [Background](https://SharonLutz.github.io)  | [Research](https://SharonLutz.github.io/research) | [Software](https://SharonLutz.github.io/software) | [Websites](https://SharonLutz.github.io/website)

-### pleiotropy
-An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/pleiotropy) and implements the method from the following paper:<br>
-- **Lutz SM**, Fingerlin T, Hokanson JE, Lange C. (2017) A General Approach to Testing for Pleiotropy with Rare and Common Variants. *Genetic Epidemiology*.
-41(2):163-170.

 ### Umediation
 An R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
 On [GitHub](https://github.com/SharonLutz/Umediation) and implements the method from the following paper: <br>